 Do more than just walk the path though.
 Stop and identify items in nature.
 Make sure you understand what poison oak, poison sumac, and poison ivy looks like though.
 Here is a great guide to identifying the different and most common types of poisonous plants.

 Identify and point out animals, animal homes, or even footprints.
 If you are near a lake that has ducks show them to your toddler.
-I do not recommend feeding the ducks, however, if you really want to feed the ducks with your toddler try feeding them bird seed, duck pellets, or lettuce torn into smaller pieces.
+I do not recommend feeding the ducks, however, if you really want to feed the ducks with your toddler try feeding them bird seed, cracked corn, or lettuce torn into smaller pieces.
 It’s a lot healthier for them than bread.

 Have a Water Fight

 If using water balloons play a catch game in which you teach your toddler how to gently toss water balloons so they don’t pop.
 This game is great for reinforcing gentle play.

 If you are using water guns or cannons wear protective eye gear and make sure you wear something you don’t mind getting wet.